Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Background

-Much recent work has explored the misuse and potential benefits of LLMs in education.
-To the best of our knowledge, we are not aware of any research focussing on cyber security; however, work has been conducted in other areas of higher education.
-In the area of legal education, Nelson~\cite{nelson2024other} argues that encouraging learners to avoid LLM abuse is to make legal education \emph{``such a joyful, meaningful, and engaging enterprise that learners will want to do it themselves -- rather than let computers have all the fun.''} The author identifies that LLMs are capable of passing the bar exams in the United States~\cite{ABAJournal2023ChatGPTBarExam} and the Solicitors Qualifying Examination used in England and Wales~\cite{ajevski2023chatgpt}.
-Nelson leans heavily on the calculator analogy in the 1980s, stating that \emph{``it took decades for teachers to come around to the idea that using calculators in classrooms would not lead to the `dumbing down’ of learners, let alone embrace the idea that calculators could actually enhance mathematical education.''} Indeed, the use of LLMs is considered as an opportunity for improving assessment design and student learning, rather than as a problem to be policed.
+Recent work has examined the implications of LLMs for higher education, highlighting both opportunities for enhanced learning and risks to academic integrity.
+In legal education, Nelson~\cite{nelson2024other} argues that the central challenge is not to prevent LLM misuse, but to make legal education \emph{``such a joyful, meaningful, and engaging enterprise that learners will want to do it themselves -- rather than let computers have all the fun.''} They note that LLMs are already capable of passing professional examinations, including US bar exams~\cite{ABAJournal2023ChatGPTBarExam} and the Solicitors Qualifying Examination in England and Wales~\cite{ajevski2023chatgpt}.
+Nelson explicitly invokes the calculator analogy from the 1980s, where initial fears of ``dumbing down'' ultimately gave way to an understanding of calculators as tools that can deepen conceptual learning.
+In this view, LLMs should be treated less as a threat to be policed and more as a catalyst for rethinking assessment and learning design.

-Mortlock and Lucas~\cite{mortlock2024generative} examine the use of LLMs, specifically ChatGPT, in pharmacy education.
-ChatGPT was noted to return passing results for undergraduate third-year medical exams and professional pharmacy board accreditation exams in the US (see also Gilson et al.~\cite{gilson2023does}).
-The authors raise particular concerns over: (1) the \emph{``possible hindrance of essential skill development''} in pharmacy; (2) the presence of inaccuracies in LLM outputs; (3) inconsistencies between multiple versions of LLMs; and (4) the unfair advantage for students who can access the technology, given the subscription costs of such services.
-(See the recently released ChatGPT Pro, costing \$200 USD per month, which provides users with extra computing power for \emph{``better answers to the hardest problems problems''}~\cite{openai_introducing_chatgpt_pro}).
-The authors provide recommendations and insights into potential productive uses of LLMs to bridge these concerns, such as scenario generation, simulations, and role-playing within authentic learning environments.
+Mortlock and Lucas~\cite{mortlock2024generative} examine the role of LLMs, specifically ChatGPT, in pharmacy education.
+They report that ChatGPT can achieve passing performance on third-year undergraduate medical exams and professional pharmacy board accreditation tests (see also Gilson et al.~\cite{gilson2023does}).
+Their analysis surfaces several concerns: (i) the \emph{``possible hindrance of essential skill development''}; (ii) the presence of factual inaccuracies in LLM outputs; (iii) inconsistencies between different LLMs; and (iv) inequities arising from differential access to paid services (e.g.\ premium tiers such as ChatGPT Pro, which offer \emph{``better answers to the hardest problems''}~\cite{openai_introducing_chatgpt_pro}).
+At the same time, they outline constructive uses of LLMs, including scenario generation, simulation of clinical encounters, and role-playing exercises in authentic learning environments.